Skip to content

 Which one of the following phylogenetic trees represents the SAME tree relationships or is equivalent to the phylogenetic tree above?

-Identify Same Phylogenetic Tree (Rigorous)
+Same Phylogenetic Trees (Rigorous)

 Find the SAME tree